kingsley1989/kingsley1989.github.io/index.md

   My research focuses on the use of **clusterability and deterministic global optimization** tools to address challenges when building scalable trustworthy machine learning systems.
 In collaboration with industrial and experimental research groups, I am using my algorithms in a wide range of applications, including neural network modularity, federated learning, biomass and biorefinery processes, neural decoding of the brain, and business decision-making.
 I have developed several open-source software products (with shared or distributed memory) for the community.

   I obtained my M.S. and Ph.D. degree in [Computer Science](http://www.cs.umb.edu) from University of Massachusetts, Boston, under the supervision of [Dan A. Simovici](https://www.cs.umb.edu/~dsim/).
 I received my M.Eng.
-(Master of Engineering) degree in Systems Engineering from [Cornell University] and a B.S. degree in Electrical and Computer Engineering from Shanghai Jiao Tong University.
+(Master of Engineering) degree in Systems Engineering from [Cornell University](www.cornell.edu), advised by [Hsiao-Dong Chiang](https://www.engineering.cornell.edu/faculty-directory/hsiao-dong-chiang) and a B.S. degree in Electrical and Computer Engineering from [Shanghai Jiao Tong University](www.sjtu.edu.cn).

 news: |